welteki/docs.actuated.dev/docs/tasks/registry-mirror.md

             docker pull alpine:latest
 ```

+!!! note
+    The `self-actuated/hub-mirror` action already runs the `docker/setup-buildx` action, so if you have that in your builds already, you can remove it, otherwise it will overwrite the settings for the mirror.
+Alternatively, move the `self-actuated/hub-mirror` action to after the `docker/setup-buildx` action.

 ## Checking if it worked

 You'll see the build run, and cached artifacts appearing in: `/var/lib/registry/`.